GMT-458-Web-GIS/geogame-edanurp/README.md

  - **CSS**: Used to determine the style and layout of the page.
  - **JavaScript**: Used to create dynamic content and manage user interactions.
  - **Three.js**: A popular JavaScript library used to create 3D graphics.

+## Event Handlers

+### Country Click Handler
+Purpose: Triggered when a player clicks on a country.
+It checks if the clicked country matches the current target country and updates the score accordingly.

 ## Screenshot of the Game